 As soon as they cross over and buy, that retarget and that buyer Pixel fires, they no longer see ads or they shouldn’t any longer see ads.
 Sometimes some things slip through the cracks, but whatever, so as soon as they hit that buyer Pixel, then they shouldn’t be seeing ads anymore.
 We have video views campaigns, and this is how this one is set up.
 Video views, they’ve watched 75% in the last 30 days, just 75%.
 If we edit this, you’ll see that basically this is people who have watched 75% of your video and it includes 87 total videos.

-Let's see, we have 30 days for warm website visitors.
+Let’s see, we have 30 days for warm website visitors.
 Basically, what we try to do is we try to like, we try to timestamp them.
-If they've been to the website in the last five days, if they've been to the website in the last 30 days, if they've been to the website in the last 180 days, five days, super hot.
-30 days are warm.
-180 days is cold, but sometimes it's worth advertising to them for certain offers, webinar promotions, anything that can bring them back into the fold quickly, but most of our activity centers around the people who've been around for 30 days or less.
+If they’ve been to the website in the last five days, 30 days, 180 days.
+Five days, super hot, 30 days are warm and 180 days are cold.
+Sometimes it’s worth advertising to them for certain offers, webinar promotions, anything that can bring them back into the fold quickly, but most of our activity centers around the people who’ve been around for 30 days or less.

-If we haven't seen them or they haven't watched anything in 30 days or more, then they probably left the market, found other providers, whatever.
+If we haven’t seen them or they haven’t watched anything in 30 days or more, then they probably left the market, found other providers, whatever.
 They are no longer within our ecosystem.
 We just let them go.
-They might come back, and if they come back, they hit the website, then they're reactivated and then they drip through the 30 days again.
+They might come back, and if they come back, they hit the website.
+Your audience will be reactivated and then they drip through the 30 days again.
 Does that make sense?
 All right, cool.

 Now let’s go over to AdRoll.
 We talked yesterday about AdRoll, and we set up some banner ads to go to AdRoll.
 We also set up a couple of audiences.
 Here, we’re going to look at audiences.
 I’m just going to open these up.
 We went through how to set up one of these guys yesterday.
 We’re just to take a look at this thing.